allentown521/saladict-desktop-docs/vitepress/en/docs/config/service.md

 ---
 title: Saladict
-titleTemplate: Service
+titleTemplate: Service Settings
 ---

 # Service Settings

-Service settings are the core settings of the Saladict software, all interface settings are configured here.
+Service settings are the core settings of Saladict software, where all interface settings are configured.

 ## Built-in Services

-Saladict has many built-in services, some of which do not require configuration and can be used directly, while others require self-application of API services.
-For more information, please refer to [API Service Application](/en/docs/api/).
+Saladict has many built-in interfaces.
+Some of these interfaces can be used directly without configuration, while others require you to apply for API services.
+If needed, please refer to [API Service Application](/en/docs/api/)

 ## External Plugins

-Please refer to the [External Plugins](/en/docs/plugin) section.
+Please refer to the [External Plugins](/en/docs/plugin) section